 Media Shuttle can come into play in a slightly different way when multiple remote crews and freelancers need to collaborate.
 Media Shuttle is very easy to set up as a collaborative repository.
 Remote crews and freelancers can access a share portal from any location and use auto delivery to quickly and securely get content back to headquarters for archiving.
 Media Shuttle scales to any file size without the need for compression or quality compromise.

-Major global sports events like the Winter Games and FIFA World Cup have international organizing committees.
-These nonprofits are made up of volunteers committed to the integrity of the event and the spread of professional sports around the world.
-They are generally involved in selecting the host city for the event and housing a historical archive of media coverage gathered by officially sanctioned acquisition crews.
+Major global sports events like the Winter Games and FIFA World Cup have organizing committees responsible for housing historical archives of media coverage gathered by officially sanctioned acquisition crews.

-Official camera operators at an event like Winter Games shoot content across the entire host city.
+Official camera operators shoot content across the entire host city.
 Where archiving is the concern, both remote acquisition crews and managers at headquarters want the easiest, fastest and most reliable means to get finished content organized and securely into archives.
 In this case, all three Signiant solutions are used.

 “Production teams love the intuitive design of Media Shuttle because they don’t have to train anyone to use it.
 It just works and everyone is happy,” says Hoskin.
 “It has been a singularly phenomenal success for events like the Winter Games.”

-From there, Manager+Agents automatically picks up any new content in the master folder and dumps it into headquarters in Switzerland.
+From there, Manager+Agents automatically picks up any new content in the master folder and dumps it into their headquarters many countries away.
 Utilizing Signiant and the cloud for distributed ingest improves file transfer efficiency, and avoids gridlock and connectivity costs at headquarters.